-The year 2020 has been extremely strenuous and challenging for everyone.
-With the COVID pandemic keeping us at home, it has been tough to motivate yourself for work.
-Deciding to be productive in 2021 is a common goal for everyone but difficult to achieve without a plan.
+Deciding to be productive in 2023 is great goal to have, however, it can be difficult to achieve without a plan.
 It is no surprise that books can help you manage your energy flow, time, and other work-life hacks.
-In this article, we have compiled a list of 10 best books on productivity to help you get more work done in the coming year.
+In this article, we have compiled a list of the 10 best books for productivity to help you get more work done in the coming year.

 1) “Eat That Frog” by Brian Tracy